 - The filing period has closed;

-- The candidate’s completed questionnaire states that he or she is an independent;
+- The candidate’s completed questionnaire states that they are an independent;

-- The Endorsements Committee has interviewed the candidate and a majority of the Committee recommends that he or she be endorsed.
+- The Endorsements Committee has interviewed the candidate and a majority of the Committee recommends that they be endorsed.

 - Section 4.
 No request from a coalition is necessary for the 45th to take a position on a ballot measure.
 Positions may be taken on any ballot measure (such as an initiative, referendum, constitutional amendment, or local proposition) for which the language is finalized and a number assigned.